garoevans/garoevans.github.io/_posts/2014-01-20-maybe-php-needs-a-brother-sphp.md

 ---
 layout: post
-title: Maybe PHP Needs a Brother: SPHP
+title: Maybe PHP Needs a Brother, SPHP
 ---

 So, I’ve been trying my best recently to keep up to date with “the community” and it’s often… how do I put this; NUTS!
 I’m subscribe to the [PHP](http://php.net/) internals mailing list, and though it is very interesting and I love knowing what’s going on, these guys can get rude.
 To me, it seems that PHP is at a cross roads and some REALLY big decisions are needing to be made.
 Take a look at some of these RFCs: